 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

-Did you make any of these simple DIY St. Patrick’s Day cards?
+Did you make any of the simple DIY St. Patrick's Day cards?